GuillermoRivera/measures-converter/README.md

 ## Description

 - You could not enter a negative value
-- You can enter any weight number and the return value will be the equivalent in kilograms or in pounds, it has a limit of 1'000.000 or 2'204.622,62 pounds
+- You only can enter kilograms or pounds
+- The measure must be a number

 ## Installation